Day 8: St Martin Vesubie 25th June

 Dinner in our studio (Hmm refuge)

-The next hour is a little easier - still steeply up, but along a well graded track.
-There's hikers going up, going down, running up the grassy slope instead of the track, young kids, old ladies and dads with kids strapped in backpacks with sun covers travelling like the Emperor Hun.
+The next hour is easier - steep but well graded with lots of hikers.
 It's a stunningly beautiful day, with blue skies and a slight summer haze.
-By 11.20am, we're at the top of the pass at 2378m and the views across to the snow capped Mercantour Alps are picture post card stuff.
+At 11.20am, we're at the Cime de la Vallette de Prals at 2378m with post card views to the snow capped Mercantour Alps.
 We stop and admire the view for 15 minutes before starting our long descent to the Valley of La Madone de Fenestre.

-At 1.30pm, we reach the valley road, the D94, and it's time for lunch.
-We bought a picnic lunch for 9 euro each from the Grand Capulet Hotel, and it's beautiful - a chopped salad of tomatoes, mung beans, chick peas, corn, peas, zuchini mixed with tuna - just the best lunch - together with some cheese, bread, a chocolate and apple.
-There's still 10k to go down this valley road, and although it's a bituminised road, it's still steep - dropping to 960m at St Martin Vesubie - 850 metres over 10k.
-It starts out easy, but the temperature is rising.
-We've left the cool pine forests, and it's now 31°C hiking down the road.
-Graham and Jenny decide to hitch hike, as suggested by both the guide Sondrine yesterday and Gabriel today, but there's no takers.
+It's steep and shaly with hordes of hikers.
+Down through slippery shale and onto a stony track beside a creek.
+We've seen goats and cows upstream, so not a good place for water.
+We see through the pine trees to the steep narrow gorge that extends from St Martin to the refuge La Madone de Fenestre at the head of the valley.
+The track descends 700 metres to the road, with another 850 metres down on a road.
+At 1.30pm, we reach the road, the D94, and it's time for lunch.
+We bought a picnic lunch for 9 euro each from the Capelet Hotel and it's beautiful - chopped salad of tomatoes, mung beans, chick peas, corn, peas, zuchini with tuna, cheese, bread, a chocolate and apple.
+There's still 10k to go on this valley road, and though it's bituminised, it's steep.
+It’s now a hot 31°C and Graham and Jenny decide to hitch hike, as suggested by both the guide Sondrine yesterday and Gabriel today, but there's no takers.

-The studio is 600 metres up the road, a large building with about 30 apartments and we're not sure how to get in.
-Someone tries to help, but after finding our studio locked we're not sure what to do next, until I re-read the Air BnB instructions and see a phone number.
-Luckily Jenny has a phone with international roaming, and a quick phone call to our host Marie, and she organises her husband to come and let us in.
-It's quaint - a pseudonym for small - with a drop down double bed, pull out sofa bed, table, chairs, kitchenette and bathroom in about 25sq metres - our own private refuge - all in together, but at least there's a hot shower.
+The studio is 600 metres up the road, a large building with 30 apartments and we're not sure how to get into our locked studio, until I re-read the Air BnB instructions and see a phone number.
+Luckily Jenny has a phone with international roaming and a quick call to our host Marie, and she organises her husband to let us in.
+It's quaint - a pseudonym for small - with a drop down double bed, pull out sofa bed, table, chairs, kitchenette and bathroom in about 25sq metres, but at least there's a hot shower.

 © Jan Somers 2016